Privacy policy | Racecheck

 1. Third party links

-Our website may include links to third party websites, plug-ins and applications.
-Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy notice or policy of every website you visit.
+Our Website may include links to third party websites, plug-ins and applications.
+Clicking on those links or enabling those connections may allow third parties to collect or share your personal data.
+We do not control these third-party websites and are not responsible for their privacy- or data protection statements.
+When you leave our Website, we encourage you to read the relevant notices or policies of every website you visit.

 1. Transferring your personal information outside the EEA and/or UK

 The EEA is the European Economic Area, which consists of the EU Members States, Iceland, Liechtenstein and Norway.
-If we transfer your personal information outside the EEA and/or UK we have to tell you.
+If we transfer your personal data outside the EEA and/or the UK, and unless the country of destination is recognised as providing an adequate level of protection under applicable data protection rules, we will take necessary measures to ensure that the recipient provides sufficient safeguards for the protection of your personal data, including by entering into contracts approved by the responsible data protection authorities.

 1. Data Security